-As a responsible chemicals producer, the Group interacts with public authorities in every country where it operations, in particular to contribute preparing legal and regulatory frameworks favorable to the development of its businesses, in full accordance with its values and social responsibility commitments.
+As a responsible chemicals producer, the Group interacts with public authorities in every country where it operates, in particular to contribute preparing legal and regulatory frameworks favorable to the development of its businesses, in full accordance with its values and social responsibility commitments.
 As part of this process, it may take part in public debate on issues directly related to its businesses, while maintaining a position of strict political neutrality.

 These public initiatives fully comply with the lobbying rules in each host country.
 For example, the Group has been entered in the European Union Transparency Register and has pledged to comply with the related Code of Conduct.
-In the same way, it is registered as a lobbyist with the French National Assembly.
+Similarly, in France, Arkema is registered as a lobbyist in the national digital registry of lobbyists set up in 2017, which is managed by France's High Authority for Transparency in Public Life (HATVP).

 The Group is also active in several business federations or associations, such as the French Association of Private Enterprises (AFEP) and the Cercle de l'industrie in France, and chemical industry trade associations, such as Union des industries chimiques - UIC in France, CEFIC in Europe and the American Chemistry Council in the United States.

-Employees in charge of institutional relations are responsible for monitoring public initiatives at the local, national or international level that may impact the Group and, in response, defending or promoting the interests both of the Group and of the chemical industry in general.
-The priority issues addressed concern business competitiveness, both globally (i.e., at Group level, such issues as taxation, particularly on output, payroll taxes, employment law, regulation in general, etc.) and locally (i.e., at the plant level, such issues as health, safety and environmental legislation, and support for expansion projects and reorganizations), the energy transition (secure access to competitive energy over the long term, energy efficiency, etc.), climate change (carbon markets and prices), and the circular economy.
-The consolidated budget allocated to institutional relations amounted to around €400,000 in 2016.
+Employees in charge of institutional relations are responsible for monitoring public initiatives at the local, national or international level that may impact the Group and, in response, defending or promoting the interests both of the Group.
+The priority issues addressed concern business competitiveness, both globally (i.e., at Group level, such issues as taxation, particularly on output, payroll taxes, employment law, regulation in general, etc.) and locally (i.e., at the plant level, such issues as health, safety and environmental legislation, and support for expansion projects and reorganizations), the energy and climate change transition, and the circular economy.
+The consolidated budget allocated to institutional relations amounted to around €400,000 in 2017.

 In the United States, Arkema Inc. files quarterly activity reports with both houses of Congress, as required under section 5 of the Lobbying Disclosure Act of 1995.
-Expenses reported for 2016, calculated according to the prescribed rules, stood at around \$500,000.
+Expenses reported for 2017, calculated according to the prescribed rules, amounted to around \$730,000.
 Two Arkema Inc. employees have been registered as lobbyists to Congress, particularly on the issue of refrigeration gases.